HOME : LMS : GWR : LNER : MISC : ABOUT US : SEARCH

 LMS Route: Water Orton to Walsall

-Close up showing Sutton Park goods yard and train in siding.
+Close up showing Sutton Park signal box and goods yard and shed with a passenger train standing in siding

 back